Updates: 27th March 2020. 

 4 x buttons (£1.25 https://shop.pimoroni.com/products/mini-arcade-buttons?variant=40377171274)

 Assemble the sound and microphone

-On your Raspberry Pis connect the microphone and the speaker. xxxx pic to do
+On your Raspberry Pis connect the microphone and the speaker to the audio adapter

 The default is for the speaker to be connected to the 3.5mm jack.
 If your speaker is connected via USB then you need to tell the pi that.
 Type

 sudo nano /usr/share/alsa/alsa.conf

 and change these values from 0 to 1

 Test the sound is working by downloading a wav file and playing it

 If you hear nothing type